railwayapp/docs/src/pages/reference/plans.md

 Starter plans get $5 of credits that do not accumulate.

 Starter plans also have an execution limit, users get 500 execution hours per month.
-Each service counts against the execution limit.
+Hours get consumed if you at least have one service live.

 If you have one service, it will deplete the 500 hour reserve at a normal rate.
-If you have two services, the timer will deplete twice as much.
+If you have two services, the timer will also deplete at a normal rate.

 **Tier Offering**